Pyronewbic/Pyronewbic/README.md

 <h3 align="left">Hey There!
 I'm a DevSecOps and Cloud computing Specialist, who's based out of India.
-I currently work with Chainguard to churn out High-quality, low image size and 0-CVE images using a mix of melange, apko and wolfi!</h3>
+I worked with Chainguard to churn out High-quality, low image size and 0-CVE images using a mix of melange, apko and wolfi!, while DevSecOps + CI/CD was gleaned for working for private bank digital transformation projects via Deloitte</h3>

 ###